dmcouncil/data_works/README.md

 ```

 `config.necessary_parents` is where you tell DataWorks which other factories
 must be created when you create a particular factory.
-Because FactoryGirl
+Because FactoryBot
-causes a proliferation of extra objects, DataWorks does not allow FactoryGirl
+causes a proliferation of extra objects, DataWorks does not allow FactoryBot
 to create necessary associated objects.
 Instead, DataWorks will create the
 necessary parent objects and pass them down into the factory, ensuring that
 too many parent objects do not get created.